 This is a fantastic story to share with bilingual kids as we celebrate Hispanic Heritage month, especially for those young readers who may need a little inspiration or be uncertain of how their unique talents can have a great impact on others, especially as Latinos growing up in the United States.
 Read more about Dancing Hands: How Teresa Carreño Played for President Lincoln by reading my full book review on Common Sense Media.

-My hope is that you will read and love each of the stories in these bilingual picture books to celebrate Hispanic Heritage Month as much as we do!
-Reading in Spanish is not just a great way to celebrate Hispanic Heritage this month.
-It’s also a great way to continue building bilingual literacy throughout the year, support your kids as they learn a new language, and also learn some important lessons from our Hispanic-American ancestors.
-Espero que disfruten!
+My hope is that you will read and love each of the stories in these bilingual picture books to celebrate Hispanic heritage as much as we do!
+Reading in Spanish is not just a great way to celebrate our culture.
+It’s also a great way to continue building bilingual literacy, support your kids as they learn a new language, and also learn some important lessons from our Hispanic-American ancestors.
+Espero que los disfruten!
 Happy reading!

 Don’t forget to “Pin” this handy list of bilingual picture books so you can reference it later!